-Getting started with concert photography is not as hard as it seems at first.
-You need determination, a thick skin and creative thinking to set yourself apart from the other concert photographers trying to make a living.
-Assuming you have a camera and an interest in music, my story below will help make your concert photography journey a little clearer so you can get on your way.
+Getting started with music photography is not as hard as it seems at first.
+You need determination, a thick skin and creative thinking to set yourself apart from the other music photographers trying to make a living.
+Assuming you have a camera and an interest in music, my story below will help make your concert photography journey a little clearer so you can get on your way to creating some magic shots shooting bands.

 What photography gear did I start with?

-The very first thing you need to have before you start photographing bands is the right equipment.
+The very first thing you need to have before you start photographing bands is the music photography gear.
 It’s not always an expensive process to undertake.
 You need to see it as an investment in your future.
 It shows the bands or publications you are working for that you are serious and committed about being a good concert photographer.

 How did I get a photo pass?